WarrenWeckesser/numpngw/README.md

 This python package defines the function `write_png` that writes a numpy array to a PNG file.

+Capabilities of `write_png` include:

+* creation of 8-bit and 16-bit RGB files;
+* creation of 1-bit, 2-bit, 4-bit, 8-bit and 16-bit grayscale files;
+* creation of RGB and grayscale images with an alpha channel;
+* setting a transparent color;
+* automatic creation of a palette for an indexed file;
+* inclusion of `tEXt` chunks.

 This is prototype-quality software.
 The documentation is sparse, and the API will likely change.